Find the answers to the most common questions prospective surrogates have about the surrogacy process.

 What is the difference between traditional surrogacy and gestational surrogacy?

+This is one of the most frequently asked questions about surrogacy.
 The primary difference between traditional and gestational surrogacy is the genetic material that is used to create the embryo.
 In gestational surrogacy, the embryos are created using eggs from the intended mother or donor, and the surrogate has no genetic link to the baby.
-In traditional surrogacy, the surrogate becomes pregnant using her own eggs through artificial insemination, making her the biological mother of the child she carries.
+In traditional surrogacy, the surrogate becomes pregnant using her own eggs through artificial insemination or in vitro fertilization, making her the biological mother of the child she carries.

 What are the benefits of being a surrogate?

-What are the risks of being a surrogate mother?
+What are the risks of being a surrogate?

 There are some risks associated with surrogacy, including all of the common medical risks of pregnancy.
 These risks range from discomfort and mild pregnancy symptoms to more serious implications like loss of fertility.
 Your surrogacy professional and fertility specialist will ensure you understand all of the risks of surrogacy, which will be outlined in your legal contract prior to beginning the medical surrogacy process.
 You will be compensated accordingly for any complications that arise during your pregnancy, including bed rest, termination or reduction, and loss of fertility.

 In addition, there may be some emotional risks involved.
-While most surrogates agree that they do not bond as intensely with their surrogate babies as they do their own children, you may experience some difficult feelings of grief or loss following the birth of the baby.
-It is important to meet with a mental health professional prior to beginning the surrogacy process to ensure you understand the emotional complications that may arise during your surrogate pregnancy.
+While most surrogates agree that they do not bond as intensely with their surro-babies as they do their own children, you may experience some difficult feelings of grief or loss following the birth of the baby.
+It is important to meet with a mental health professional prior to beginning the surrogacy process to ensure you understand the emotional complications that may arise during your surrogate pregnancy — and have the chance to ask about any remaining surrogacy questions you may have.
 In addition, you may benefit from an agency’s counseling and support services throughout the process to help you address any difficult feelings you may encounter.

 Who are intended parents?